Last Updated 5 days ago

 Hoysaleswara Temple, Halebidu, Karnataka

 The Hoysaleswara Temple is a renowned Hindu temple dedicated to Lord Shiva, located in the town of Halebidu (also spelled Halebid), in the Hassan district of Karnataka, India.
+In the race for the top 100+ most ancient temples in India, The Hoysaleswara Temple, Halebidu, Karnataka stands at the 12th position.
 Here are some details about this magnificent temple

 The Hoysaleswara Temple is a testament to the artistic and architectural brilliance of the Hoysala dynasty and continues to be a symbol of cultural heritage and religious devotion in Karnataka.
 It remains a must-visit destination for history enthusiasts, art lovers, and spiritual seekers alike.